A Raisin in the Sun: 1996 BBC Radio play

+Episode 3 of the satirical comedy series Strangers With Candy features a plotline revolving around a high school production of the play, in which the key characters are played exclusively by white actors.

 2008 TV film

 In 2008, Sean Combs, Phylicia Rashad, Audra McDonald, and Sanaa Lathan reprised their roles from the 2004 Broadway revival in a television film directed by Kenny Leon.
 The film debuted at the 2008 Sundance Film Festival and was broadcast by ABC on February 25, 2008.
 Rashad and McDonald received Emmy nominations for their portrayals of Lena and Ruth.
 According to Nielsen Media Research, the program was watched by 12.7 million viewers and ranked No. 9 in the ratings for the week ending March 2, 2008.

 2016 BBC Radio Play

-On 31 January 2016 the BBC broadcast a new production of the play by director/producer Pauline Harris.
-This version restores the character of Mrs Johnson and a number of scenes that were cut from the Broadway production and subsequent film, with the following cast:
+On 31 January 2016, the BBC broadcast a new production of the play by director/producer Pauline Harris.
+This version restores the character of Mrs. Johnson and a number of scenes cut from the Broadway production and subsequent film, with the following cast: